zinaheng/PetNeeds/README.md

 The following **required** functionality is completed:

-- [x] Splash screen added to app to display name and logo.
+- [x] Splash screen added to display name and logo.
 - [ ]
 ## Video Walkthrough